Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The natural unemployment rate, sometimes called the structural unemployment rate, was developed by Friedman and Phelps in the 1960s.
 It represents the hypothetical unemployment rate that is consistent with aggregate production being at a long-run level.
 The natural rate of unemployment is a combination of structural and frictional unemployment.
 It is present in an efficient and expanding economy when labor and resource markets are at equilibrium.
 The natural unemployment rate occurs within an economy when disturbances are not present.

-people are permanently unemployed; people are temporarily unemployed, people are temporarily unemployed; the unemployment rate is consistent with aggregate production, None of these answers, and there is a mismatch between job requirements and employee skills; workers are temporarily unemployed
+people are temporarily unemployed; the unemployment rate is consistent with aggregate production, there is a mismatch between job requirements and employee skills; workers are temporarily unemployed, people are permanently unemployed; people are temporarily unemployed, or None of these answers